First Mayor of Port Orford.

 - 1933 — Moved to Port Orford.

-→ Purchased the bankrupt Inman Mine (see Camp Gable); opened a sawmill and developed The Hamlet where he lived until his death in 1941. - 1935 — Incorporated Port Orford and became first mayor.
+→ Purchased the bankrupt Inman Mine (see Camp Gable). - 1935 — Incorporated Port Orford and became first mayor.

 → City Charter, January 1936